-Custom algorithms (mapplets) are syncable between masking engines if they are self-contained in the mapplet implementation file.
-Any other dependencies outside the implementation file, including the masking encryption key, will not be exported from one masking engine and imported into another unless you explicitly manage them.
-You can manage dependencies on the masking engine encryption key by explicitly requesting the export of the encryption key along with the custom algorithm.
-Other dependencies, such as data on local file systems or databases (including MDS), must be manually copied from one Delphix Masking Engine to another.
+Custom algorithms (mapplets) are syncable between Masking engines if they are self-contained in the mapplet implementation file.
+Any other dependencies outside the implementation file, including the Masking encryption key, will not be exported from one Masking engine and imported into another unless you explicitly manage them.
+Dependencies can be managed on the Masking engine encryption key by explicitly requesting the export of the encryption key along with the custom algorithm.
+Other dependencies, such as data on local file systems or databases (including MDS), must be manually copied from one Delphix Masking engine to another.